simonhw/seed-calendar/README.md

 ![Coolors Palette](assets/images/readme/colour-palette.png)

 ### Wireframes
 Wireframes were created for this website for mobile, tablet and desktop screen sizes.
-The original idea was a set of four interactive areas for the user to supply informaition about their garden and preferred vegetables, and for the application to provide guidance on planting of bulbs.
+The original idea was a set of four interactive areas for the user to supply information about their garden and preferred vegetables, and for the application to provide guidance on planting of bulbs.
+The concept was simplified after a discussion with my CI Mentor and revised to deal with one type of vegetable at a time.

 <details><summary>Balsamiq Wireframe for Mobile</summary>